 It's not long before Thompson regales us with a catalog of her temperamental shortcomings.
 It's an awkward, artificial augury for the rest of the evening.

 But what follows instead after that introductory rough patch is a smart, feelingly conceived blend of history and the personal as Thompson wrestles with a profound case of pre-wedding jitters.
-Strong, insightful, feisty, determined and passionate in her convictions, Randolph's Thompson also is vulnerable, uncertain, ready to cancel the wedding while, at the same time, she is consumed by a need to reach out and talk to her ex in New
+Strong, insightful, feisty, determined and passionate in her convictions, Randolph's Thompson also is vulnerable, uncertain, ready to cancel the wedding while, at the same time, she is consumed by a need to reach out and talk to her ex in New York.

 And as she wrestles with that intense emotional conflict, she takes us on a journey through history -- her posting in Berlin, her meeting with Hitler in a hotel suite; her encounters with other members of Hitler's Reich; her frustration at the deafness displayed by members of the Roosevelt administration to her Cassandralike warnings about Hitler; her deep concern about the fate of the European refugees created by Hitler's barbaric militarism; her relationship with Lewis.